Loading...

 Note:

-1. The above list of eligible activities and costs may not be a comprehensive list, and consideration may be given to other activities that will reduce fossil fuel use or make significant improvement to reduce another greenhouse gas source (e.g., HCFs from refrigerant upgrades), or reduce use of electricity.
+1. The above list of eligible activities and costs may not be a comprehensive list, and consideration may be given to other activities that will reduce fossil fuel use or make significant improvement to reduce another greenhouse gas source (e.g., hydrofluorocarbons (HFCs) from refrigerant upgrades), or reduce use of electricity.
 This is subject to the applicant providing sufficient documented evidence with their submitted application, outlining the proposed activity and how it will provide a significant positive benefit in terms of energy use efficiency at the facility where it is proposed to be implemented.

 2. Before an appliance or piece of equipment is installed, used, sold, or advertised for sale in Ontario, it must be approved by an accredited certification or evaluation agency.
 The item must carry the official mark or label of the agency which indicates that the product has been independently assessed for safety and performance.
 The list of accredited certification or evaluation agencies are listed by Standards Council of Canada: https://scc-ccn.ca/search/accredited-organizations.